 What!
 I mean, for real!
-This is such mega move of two mighty defensemen.
+This is such a mega move of two mighty defensemen.
 The two NHL All-Stars were beloved by their fans and are moving to teams that had completely opposite seasons.

 At 6’4’’ and 230lbs, Shea Weber is a giant on the ice.
 But he’s also a giant in the dressing room.
 Weber has been Nashville’s talisman since 2010 when, at the age of 24, he became Nashville’s youngest captain, and the first Nashville draftee to become captain.

-The 49th overall pick in 2003 has been the core of Nashville’s defense for near a decade now, and to see him traded away is a major shock.
+The 49th overall pick in 2003 has been the core of Nashville’s defense for nearly a decade now, and to see him traded away is a major shock.
 He has 443 points in 763 games for the Preds but was also key to the team’s defensive phases.

-Weber led his team to the second round of the Stanley Cup this season, helping them to improve on their first round exit the year before.
+Weber led his team to the second round of the Stanley Cup this season, helping them improve on their first round exit the year before.
 With Nashville on the rise, you wouldn’t have expected them to suddenly ship off their main man.

 Last season, the Montreal Canadiens were terrible – with just the Winter Classic win over Boston there to give their fans some joy.
 Number one goaltender Carey Price set the team on a massive winning streak to kick off the season, but then his knee injuries effectively ended their campaign.